sunsembrace/Project-DataPulse/Terraform/readme.md

 #4.
 As complexity has grown with phase 2 and variables with Glue Crawler - We must add terraform.tfvars which we forgot earlier LOOOOOOOOL. its ok. apart of the learning process!.

+#5.
+Had to go back and add depends me on athena DB creation for its bucket.

+#6.
+A bunch of fixes in path location for glue crawler and its bucket.